dasdsfdfdsfsd/iudfjksldnf/README.md

  - For different proportion of malicious agent, change 0.3,0.5,0.7 to any number range from 0 to 1.
  - The last argument '--experiment 1' means the first experiment

-#### Part 2: Experiment2: comparision between Normal(without malicious) and Malicious game
+#### Part 2: Experiment2: to test the stability to defend malicious agents, comparing to other schemes with and without malicious agents
 ```Shell
 python main.py -n Homogeneous Random ScaleFree -r RL-DP -g Normal Malicious -fc 0.5 --experiment 2
 ```

-#### Part 3: Experiment3: our algorithm in different noise level and proportion of malicious
+#### Part 3: Experiment3: our algorithm in different noise levels and proportions of malicious agents
 ```Shell
 python main.py -n Homogeneous -r RL-DP -g Malicious -fc 0.5 --experiment 3
 ```
+### Part 4: Dynamic networks: update networks every 100 rounds.